MatthewReid854/reliability/docs/Probability plots.rst

 '''''''''''''''''

 Proabability plots are a general term for several different plotting techniques.
 One of these techniques is a graphical method for comparing two data sets and includes `probability-probability <https://reliability.readthedocs.io/en/latest/Probability-Probability%20plots.html>`_ (PP) plots and `quantile-quantile <https://reliability.readthedocs.io/en/latest/Quantile-Quantile%20plots.html>`_ (QQ) plots.
 The second plotting technique is used for assessing the goodness of fit of a distribution by plotting the empirical CDF of the failures against their failure time and scaling the axes in such as way that the distribution appears linear.
 This method allows the reliability analyst to fit the distribution parameters using a simple "least squares" fitting method for a straight line and was popular before computers were capable of calculating the MLE estimates of the parameters.
 While we do not typically favour the use of least squares as a fitting method, we can still use probability plots to assess the goodness of fit.
-The module ``reliability.Probability_plotting`` contains functions for each of the six distributions supported in ``reliability``.
+The module ``reliability.Probability_plotting`` contains functions for each of the standard distributions supported in ``reliability``.
 These functions are:

 - Weibull_probability_plot
 - Normal_probability_plot